georgereade/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio of web dev projects.
-I have included a variety of projects both in terms of complexity and methodology.
+I have developed a variety of projects both in terms of complexity and methodology, aiming to showcase the different skills that I have acquired.

+This includes:
+- HTML
+- CSS
+- Javascript
+- React
+- Node
+- npm
+- MongoDB